Last Updated on December 12, 2022 by Nourhan Essam

-Protons consist of smaller particles, the quarks, and each proton consists of 3 quarks, which are grouped together by gluons, which are also subatomic particles but are massless.
+Protons (one of the types of subatomic particles )consist of smaller particles, the quarks, and each proton consists of 3 quarks, which are grouped together by gluons, which are also subatomic particles but are massless.

-Video takes us into virtual travel to the world of atoms.
+Video takes us into virtual travel to the world of atom

 Rutherford predicted it theoretically in 1920 and the discovery was practically confirmed by his pupil Chadwick in 1932.
 Chadwick bombarded a thin sheet of beryllium by alpha particles, a group of particles without charge, which are neutrons.